My Dog Killed A Bird, What Do I Do?

 If you are inexperienced at training dogs, hire a professional dog trainer who has extensive experience training dogs to behave around wild animals.

-Hopefully, you have learned all you needed to know about why dogs eat birds and how you can prevent it.
+Hopefully, you have learned all you need to know about why dogs eat birds and how you can prevent it.
 Remember, when in doubt, keep your dog on a leash.

 Family Dog Expert Author